Unboxed-Software/solana-course/content/token-program.md

 The `transfer` function returns a `TransactionSignature` that can be viewed on the Solana Explorer.
 The `transfer` function requires the following arguments:

-- `connection` the JSON-RPC connection to the cluster
+- `connection` - the JSON-RPC connection to the cluster
-- `payer` the account of the payer for the transaction
+- `payer` - the account of the payer for the transaction
-- `source` the token account sending tokens
+- `source` - the token account sending tokens
-- `destination` the token account receiving tokens
+- `destination` - the token account receiving tokens
-- `owner` the account of the owner of the `source` token account
+- `owner` - the account of the owner of the `source` token account
-- `amount` the amount of tokens to transfer
+- `amount` - the number of tokens to transfer

 Under the hood, the `transfer` function simply creates a transaction with the instructions obtained from the `createTransferInstruction` function: